ExAdverso/yandex_praktikum_data_analysis_projects/README.md

 # Yandex.Praktikum data analysys projects
-Repository containing portfolio of data analysys projects completed by Alexey Slinko during the training courses at at <a href="https://praktikum.yandex.ru/">Yandex.Praktikum</a>.
+Repository containing portfolio of data analysis projects completed by Alexey Slinko during the training courses at at <a href="https://praktikum.yandex.ru/">Yandex.Praktikum</a>.
 Presented in the form of Jupyter Notebooks and readme markdown files.

 <table width=100% valign=top >
   <tr>